DrPaulBrewer/gini-csv/README.md

 Note: The backslash (`\`) characters are for line continuation and should be omitted if the entire command is typed onto one line.

+## Bad or Missing Data in Gini inputs

+Blank columns and non-numeric data are preserved in outputs unless `--nocopy` is set.

+Blank columns and non-numeric data are treated as a zero entry for calculating the Gini coefficient, and will therefore yield a higher Gini coefficient than if these columns were completely ignored.

 ## Small Sample Correction